AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-44/acsd-56790-move-out-of-stock-to-bottom-option-does-not-work-while-sorting-products-in-the-visual-merchandiser.md

 ---
-title: 'ACSD-56790: Move out of stock to bottom option doesn't work while sorting products in the Visual Merchandiser'
+title: 'ACSD-56790: Move out of stock to bottom option does not work while sorting products in the Visual Merchandiser'
-description: Apply the ACSD-56790 patch to fix the Adobe Commerce issue where the move out of stock to bottom option doesn't work while sorting products in the Visual Merchandiser.
+description: Apply the ACSD-56790 patch to fix the Adobe Commerce issue where the move out of stock to bottom option does not work while sorting products in the Visual Merchandiser.
 feature: Products, Categories
 role: Admin, Developer
 ---
-# ACSD-56790: Move out of stock to bottom option doesn't work while sorting products in the Visual Merchandiser
+# ACSD-56790: Move out of stock to bottom option does not work while sorting products in the Visual Merchandiser

-The ACSD-56790 patch fixes the issue where the move out of stock to bottom option doesn't work while sorting products in the Visual Merchandiser.
+The ACSD-56790 patch fixes the issue where the move out of stock to bottom option does not work while sorting products in the Visual Merchandiser.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.44 is installed.
 The patch ID is ACSD-56790.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions